 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-After winning the MR King Productions Singer-Songwriter Competition, the band recorded their first EP, Up The Mountain, at Tainted Blue Studio (formerly the penthouse of Quad Studios) in Times Square with Patrick Shaw.
+In 2010, After winning the MR King Productions Singer-Songwriter Competition, the band released their first EP, Up The Mountain, recorded at Tainted Blue Studio (formerly the penthouse of Quad Studios) in Times Square with Patrick Shaw.

 In 2011, Stream of Conscience was recorded in Nashville at Welcome to 1979 Studios with producer Chris Mara (Gin Blossoms, Rounder Records) on a restored MCI 2’ 24 track tape then mixed in pro-tools, giving the album an “old meets new Nashville” feel.
 The album features a 1947 crooner’s microphone in the track “Lay It on the Line,” and “Band of Gold” features prominent Nashville musician Russ Pahl on pedal steel.
 The console used to record Stream of Conscience is museum-worthy: a fully restored 1978 MCI JH428 originally owned by Country Music Hall of Famer Porter Wagoner (aka “Mr. Grand Ole Opry”).